RoWe98/RexPlayer/README.md

 I only debug the code in windows

-I'm not sure if it can perfect run in linux or osX
+I'm not sure if it can perfectly run in linux or osX

 Python version >= python3.4